AzureOrion/AzureOrion-PowerShell-Examples/README.md

-# Shared-Azure-Powershell
+# Shared-Examples
-Shared Repository for Azure PowerShell scripts
+This Repository is for shared code examples only, these are not templates